TobiasPSP/doneland_sources/Tools/PowerShell/README.md

 * **Internet:** obviously you need to have internet access.
 Try visiting the [PowerShell Gallery](https://www.powershellgallery.com/) directly.
 * **Permissions:** within company networks, access to the gallery may be restricted.
-* **Conflicts:** when an *existing* module added commands with the *same name* as commands in *DoneLandTest*, a *name conflict* would occur, and the new module cannot be installed.
+* **Conflicts:** when an *existing* module added commands with the *same name* as commands in *DoneLandTools*, a *name conflict* would occur, and the new module cannot be installed.
 Either remove the conflicting module that is already present, or add the switch parameter `-AllowClobber` to install the *DoneLandTools* module anyway.
 * **Outdated:** *Windows PowerShell* may use outdated libraries.
 Try updating them using this command: `Install-Module -Name PowerShellGet -Scope CurrentUser -Force`

 ## New DoneLand Commands